DutchJavaDev/LibreBeats/README.md

 - [`src/backend-self-hosted`](src/backend-self-hosted): self-hosted [Supabase](https://supabase.com/docs/guides/self-hosting/docker) plus Go services for SQL migrations and audio ingest
 - [`src/backend`](src/backend): [Supabase CLI](https://supabase.com/docs/guides/local-development) project with the same migrations and the `menu` edge function, for pushing to a running Supabase instance.
 The Go services don't work there, so no ingest

 **Current state:** the app streams real audio from one or more Supabase backends, self hosted or deployed to supabase.com from the CLI project.
 Search, beatmix browsing, background playback and multi-server management (QR code add in Settings, 20 minute catalog cache) all work.
-Home shows your last 10 played beats (persisted), Library and Liked still run on sample data.
+Songs and whole playlists can be liked, they get downloaded and play offline (Android).
+Home shows your last 10 played beats, the Library holds your liked playlists.
 On the backend a queue worker ingests YouTube URLs into Postgres and Supabase Storage.
 More frontend detail in [`src/frontend/README.md`](src/frontend/README.md).

 ### Prerequisites